ℹ️ Drupal 11+ Documentation

 How do I update the site information?

-Go to “Administration » Configuration » System » Site information” and fill out the information about your site name, the basic admin password, contact, timezone and other relevant info.
+Go to Administration → Configuration → System → Basic site settings and fill out the information about your site name, email address, contact, timezone and other relevant info.

 How do I upload the terms of service?

-Go to “Administration » Configuration » People » Legal” and click “Add T&C”, then fill-out the boxes with your custom text to be displayed to every user who requests an account on the system.
+Go to Administration → Configuration → People → Legal and click "Add T&C", then fill out the boxes with your custom text to be displayed to every user who requests an account on the system.

 How do I set up back-ups?

 As explained in our data management guidelines, PECE is configured to automatically generate backups.
-You should, however, revise the settings and set-up a SFTP connection to transfer your backup to another server and ensure that you have extra security when storing your encrypted backups.
-First, revise the settings we provided, changing whatever you think is needed (say, the most convenient time, when the site is not being used, to generate the backup).
-Go to “Configuration » System » Backup and Migrate” to perform this first step.
-Then, click on “Destinations” and “Add Destination” to set-up the SFTP connection with the credentials of your backup server.
-Please note that you have to use the port 22 (not 21) and password authentication, since ssh-key authentication is unfortunately not supported yet.
+You should, however, revise the settings and set up an SFTP connection to transfer your backup to another server to ensure extra security when storing your encrypted backups.
+Go to Configuration → System → Backup and Migrate to review backup settings.
+Then click Destinations → Add Destination to configure the SFTP connection with the credentials of your backup server.
+Use port 22 and password authentication.

 How do I configure SMTP so that emails can be sent from the platform?

-PECE uses Drupal notification for key events on the system.
+PECE uses Drupal notifications for key events on the system.
 It has to be configured using a regular email address, provided you have all the mail server information.
-You just need your SMTP server info and credentials to get this done.
-Go to “Administration » Configuration » System » SMTP Authentication Support” and provide your SMTP server information, including username and password.
+Go to Administration → Configuration → System → SMTP Authentication Support and provide your SMTP server information, including username and password.

 How do I increase the file upload limit?

-While logged-in as an administrator, navigate to Administration >> Configuration >> Media >> File Settings.
-Under the Maximum Upload Size field, enter a new value (we use 2GB).
+While logged in as an administrator, navigate to Administration → Configuration → Media → File system.
+Under the Maximum Upload Size field, enter a new value (we use 2 GB).
 Click Save Configuration.
-You may also need to increase the upload limit on the server.
+You may also need to raise upload_max_filesize and post_max_size in your php.ini file and restart your web server.

 How do I update my instance when a new version of the PECE distro is released?

-Always back-up your files and database before updating the platform.
+Always back up your files and database before updating the platform.

 Other Post-Installation Troubleshooting